ACTION ALERT – Tell Representatives Nunn and Feenstra to Strike Pesticide Immunity Language from the Farm Bill

 The US House of Representatives is set to begin the markup of the Farm Bill on Monday, February 23 at 12:00 pm CT.
 There is language in Title 10, Subtitle C that provides multinational, multibillion dollar chemical companies with pesticide immunity.

 You can take action through Beyond Pesticides' Action Alert here.
-After you fill in your information, you will be taken to a page with a letter that you can customize.
+This will take you to a page to fill in your information.
+Hit Submit and you'll be taken to a second page with a pre-written letter to your district representative that you can customize.

 Thank you for all you do,